-In 2021, pursuant to a documented procedure for the control of compliance with statutory environmental requirements and implementation of environmental measures, we conducted environmental inspections across our divisions as per an environmental inspection schedule.
-A total of 108 inspections were completed.
+In FY2022, pursuant to a documented procedure for the control of compliance with statutory environmental requirements and implementation of environmental measures, we conducted environmental inspections across our business units as per an environmental inspection schedule.
+A total of 142 inspections were completed.